Six top Dutch breweries and their best beers

 Bierbrouwerij 't IJ consists of two locations within 500 metres distance of one another in the Dutch capital, all to optimise their brewing capacity.
 Its main location and bar are housed in one of the most beautiful windmills in Amsterdam.
-Drinkers can sit outside in the shade of the trees at the terrace or settle down in the newly redecorated interior.
+Drinkers can sit outside in the shade of the trees on the terrace or settle down in the newly redecorated interior.

 Zatte (Heavy blond)

-Zatte is a classic beer, the first to be produced by this brewery in 1985.
+Zatte is a classic beer, and was the first to be produced by this brewery in 1985.
 The firm golden brew has an aroma of fresh fruit and a hint of grain, with a light sweet flavour.

 Other noteworthy Dutch breweries